 Access To A Kitchenette or Full Kitchen in Your Resort Accommodations

 Another thing to think about is possibly choosing a hotel with a kitchenette or full kitchen in the room.
 It’s easy to become hungry and stir-crazy during a storm, and having a fridge and some sort of microwave or other cooking option will at least give you the opportunity to stock up on a few things and have some meals while you wait for the storm to pass.

-In this category, you’re looking primarily for family suites (Art of Animation and All Star Music Resorts) or Disney Vacation Club Villas.
+In this category, you’re looking primarily for family suites (Art of Animation and All-Star Music Resorts, neither of which are currently open as Hurricane Isaias approaches Florida) or Disney Vacation Club Villas.

 If you stay in a one-bedroom or larger villa, you’ll also have access to a private laundry facility in your room.
 This can come in very handy, especially if the storm has required you to extend your stay a few days longer than you had anticipated.
 (All Disney resorts have laundry facilities available for guests, but some may not have them within indoor walking distance from your room.)

 So Which Disney Resorts Could Be Great Choices During a Hurricane or Tropical Storm?

 Taking into consideration the indoor access to the lobby, restaurants, and shops; and the access to a kitchen or kitchenette in your room; we think two great choices for Hurricane Season in Disney World would be Animal Kingdom Lodge Villas (note that Kidani Village is currently available and will give you access to one restaurant and a gift shop but Jambo House is currently closed), and Copper Creek Villas in the Main Building at Wilderness Lodge (note that Boulder Ridge Villas and the Copper Creek Cabins are located in external buildings).